-- 16. On August 22, 2019, the Superintendent presented the Superintendent's Plan to the Local Board.
-Under this plan, almost 7,400 students would be redistricted to a different school.12 - 17.
+- 11. On August 22, 2019, the Superintendent presented his Proposed Attendance Area Adjustment Plan (Superintendent's Plan) to the Local Board.
+Under this plan, almost 7,400 students would be redistricted.10 - 12.
 Polygons are smaller units within an attendance area that are so designated only for redistricting purposes.
-Polygons are used to quickly provide the numbers needed for the Local Board to determine enrollment and other data for a school based on a suggested boundary change during redistricting deliberations. - 18.
+Polygons are used to quickly provide the numbers needed for the Local Board to determine enrollment and other data for a school based on a suggested boundary change during redistricting deliberations. - 13.
 Feeds refer to how students move up through the system.
-A feed at a middle school is the portion of students it receives from a particular elementary school, for example. - 19.
-The Office of School Planning developed its 2019 Feasibility Study using the static addresses of students as of September 30, 2018. - 20.
-From September 17, 2019 to October 15, 2019, the Local Board held seven sessions at which the public could speak regarding the proposed boundary changes. - 21.
-From October 17, 2019 to November 18, 2019, the Local Board held nine work sessions to develop new attendance areas. - 22.
+A feed at a middle school is the portion of students it receives from a particular elementary school, for example. - 14.
+From September 17, 2019 to October 15, 2019, the Local Board held seven sessions at which the public could speak regarding the proposed boundary changes. - 15.
+From October 17, 2019 to November 18, 2019, the Local Board held nine work sessions to develop new attendance areas. - 16.
 At the work sessions, the Local Board considered numerous factors set forth in Policy 6010 in evaluating the merits of each suggested boundary change.
-Factors included capacity utilization, equity, FARM participation rates at each school, walkers becoming bus riders, whether communities would be divided as a result of a boundary change, feeds to schools, transportation costs, and planned housing development.
+Factors included capacity utilization, equity, Free and Reduced Meals (FARM) participation rates at each school, walkers becoming bus riders, whether neighborhoods would be divided as a result of a boundary change, feeds to schools, transportation costs, and planned housing development. - 17.
+Throughout the work sessions, the Board was guided by the staff from the Office of School Planning and the consultants from Cooperative Strategies. - 18.
+Under the Redistricting Plan, approximately 5,400 students were redistricted.
+The school attendance areas of fifty-six schools were adjusted.

-12 This might mean that a rising ninth grader would attend a different high school than they would have attended had no redistricting taken place, or a rising third grader would attend a different elementary school for fourth grade, for instance.
+10 This might mean that a rising ninth grader would attend a different high school than they would have attended had no redistricting taken place, or a rising third grader would attend a different elementary school for fourth grade, for instance.